akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 **If the product is initially created in the PIM**

-Julia needs an easy way to create the product in her PIM, and exchanges product information with the ERP solution.
+Julia needs an easy way to create the product in her PIM, and exchange product information with the ERP solution.

 So she needs: